 The Atari 2600 can output sound through its Television Interface Adaptor-chip (TIA).
 The TIA can output two channels simultaneously.

-This implies single tones.
+This implies one sound per channel.
 At most you can only play two note chords by using both channels simultaneously for playing two different notes.
 By playing these two notes on both channels, you have now exceeded the amount of available sounds for the duration of those notes.

 To be honest, this limitation isn't too bad and actually quite interesting in that it challenges your creativity.
-How can you give the illusion of drums with kick, hi-hat and snare while at the same time playing a bass line and a melody ?
+How can you give the illusion of drums with kick, hi-hat and snare while at the same time playing a bass line and a melody (Cue arpeggios everywhere) ?

 Long story short: it is not possible to use notes that sound in tune to their real life counterparts.
 Due to the mere 5 bits available to define pitch the resulting frequencies in Hz are of insufficient resolution to be correct (and differ between PAL and NTSC!).
 To make matters (even) worse, the pitches are also out of tune with each other!